 Yes.
 Patent libraries in every state contain hard copies of patents.
 The librarians at these places may be able to help you with your search.
 However, the patents at these libraries are arranged according to patent number.
 It is not an efficient way to search.

 A patentability search is an important part of the patent application process and is well worth the effort.
 You can conduct a search yourself by making use of online tools.
 It is smart to hire professional help.
 When your search is complete, you can draft your patent application and hopefully look forward to all the benefits that come with protecting your invention.

 If you need help with a patentability search, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.